 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 The authors are grateful to the Miba Machine Shop at IST Austria for their contribution to the microscope setup and to Yvonne Kemper for reading, understanding and correcting the manuscript.
+This work was supported by the Austrian Science Fund (FWF01_I1774S) to EB.

 - Christian S. Hardtke, Reviewing Editor, University of Lausanne, Switzerland